sneakyevil/SD-ModMenu/README_sponsor.md

 # Changelog

+__v1.19.4:__
+> - Added ability to use Teleport Options while Free Camera is enabled.

 __v1.19.3:__
 > - Fixed issue that would cause game to crash while changing Model and having Cultist Behavior enabled.